 Receiver and Spectrometer

 The receiver is a conventional single-conversion heterodyne design.
 The first low noise amplifier (25 dB gain, 0.7 dB NF) and narrowband filter (10 MHz centered at 1420 MHz) will be located at the antenna.
-The down-converted IF frequency (150 MHz, 10 MHz BW) will likely be a commercially available USB-based spectrum analyzer.
-We will develop simple Python programs to display, average, and baseline-subtract spectra.
+The down-converted IF frequency (30 MHz, 10 MHz BW) is sampled by a commercially available ‘software-define radio’ (NetSDR) which we use as a USB-based spectrum analyzer.

 An excellent general online reference for radio astronomical instrumentation (antennas, receivers, and spectrometers) is the Haystack Observatory SRT site.